Make the Gig Economy Work for You

 Look For Some Extra Income

 It’s a good idea to try and boost your income by finding a side hustle that you can do on the side of your gig work.
 That way, if there is a week when you don’t get called out as much, you won’t be financially worse off for it.
-It possible, you might even want to try and get two different gig jobs so that they support each other.
+It is possible, that you might even want to try and get two different gig jobs so that they support each other.

 Become Financially Stable First